Computation in Multicast Networks: Function Alignment and Converse Theorems: Abstract

 \section{Abstract}

 The classical problem in network coding theory considers \emph{communication} over multicast networks.
 Multiple transmitters send independent messages to multiple receivers which decode the same set of messages.
 In this work, \emph{computation} over multicast networks is considered: each receiver decodes an identical \emph{function} of the original messages.
-For a countably infinite class of two-transmitter two-receiver single-hop linear deterministic networks, the computing capacity is characterized for a linear function (modulo-$2$ sum) of Bernoulli sources.
-Inspired by the geometric concept of interference alignment in networks, a new achievable coding scheme called \emph{function alignment} is introduced.
-A new converse theorem is established that is tighter than cut-set based and genie-aided bounds.
-Computation (vs. communication) over multicast networks requires additional analysis to account for multiple receivers sharing a network's computational resources.
-We also develop a \emph{network decomposition theorem} which identifies elementary parallel subnetworks that can constitute an original network without loss of optimality.
-The decomposition theorem provides a conceptually-simpler algebraic proof of achievability that generalizes to $L$-transmitter $L$-receiver networks.
+For a countably infinite class of two-transmitter two-receiver single-hop linear deterministic networks, the computation capacity is characterized for a linear function (modulo-$2$ sum) of Bernoulli sources.
+A new upper bound is derived that is tighter than cut-set based and genie-aided bounds.
+A matching inner bound is established via the development of a \emph{network decomposition theorem} which identifies elementary parallel subnetworks that can constitute an original network without loss of optimality.
+The decomposition theorem provides a conceptually-simple proof of achievability that generalizes to $L$-transmitter $L$-receiver networks.